NotAymo/GrapePatcher/README.md

 # Note from Aymo

-This is best not using it, since its beta software and could brick your Wii U its made for https://grape.helioho.st/ but the original Inkay is at https://github.com/PretendoNetwork/Inkay
+Project grape is in beta.
+It shouldn't brick your Wii U.
+Its made for https://grape.helioho.st/ but the original Inkay is at https://github.com/PretendoNetwork/Inkay

 ## Dependencies
 Inkay is only supported on the release version of Aroma configured for autoboot/coldboot.
 For Tiramisu, see [Nimble](https://github.com/PretendoNetwork/Nimble).